 Oona King is Snap’s first Vice President of Diversity and Inclusion and was most recently Google’s Director of Diversity Strategy.
 She’s also a former member of the British Parliament with the Labour Party and a former Senior Policy Advisor and speechwriter to the Prime Minister.

 In 2016, Oona introduced an amendment to Parliament that requires all companies in the United Kingdom with over 250 employees to publish their gender pay gap.
-As a result, the law that she helped pass has had far-reaching influences across the UK, Silicon Valley, and beyond.
+As a result, the law she helped pass has had far-reaching influences across the UK, Silicon Valley, and beyond.

 Professor and author, Kennedy School of Government at Harvard University